awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.configuring-auditing.md

 + Unified auditing is configured for your Oracle database\.

   When you enable a database activity stream, RDS for Oracle automatically clears existing audit data\.
 It also revokes audit trail privileges\.
 RDS for Oracle can no longer do the following:
-  + Purge unified audit trail records
+  + Purge unified audit trail records\.
-  + Add, delete, or modify the unified audit policy
+  + Add, delete, or modify the unified audit policy\.
-  + Update the last archived time stamp
+  + Update the last archived time stamp\.
 **Important**
 We strongly recommend that you back up your audit data before enabling a database activity stream\.